-They had two known children -- Julius Caeser Martin and Sarah "Sally" Martin.
+The couple together bore two known children -- Julius Caeser Martin and Sarah "Sally" Martin.

 John was a carpenter in Evansville, Preston County, circa 1857, at the time his son Julius was born.
 When the federal census was enumerated in 1860, the Martins made their home near Pruntytown, Taylor County, WV, where they were farmers.